-Whether preparing for an upcoming show, or just trying to keep body fat low, cardiovascular training is an important part of all bodybuilders’ routines.
-When trying to add mass, cardio should be done at a minimum, but for health reasons it should never be completely deleted.
-Cardio strengthens the cardiovascular and respiratory system, and gives you a stronger heart and lungs.
+Whether preparing for an upcoming show or trying to keep body fat low, a cardio workout is an important part of all bodybuilders’ routines.
+Cardio should be done at a minimum when trying to add mass, but for health reasons, it should never be completely deleted.
+Cardio strengthens the cardiovascular and respiratory systems and gives you a stronger heart and lungs.

-It’s often hard to get to the gym four or five times per week to train with weights.
-It’s even harder to make the trip 5 times a week for cardio.
+Getting to the gym four or five times per week is hard to train with weights.
+Making the trip 5 times a week for cardio is even harder.
 For these situations, a home cardio solution is a great idea.
 But which works best?
 Let’s examine the options.

 Walking or running